Disclosing Unanticipated Medical Outcomes

 DUMO addresses the ethical, psychological, legal and business aspects involved in pursuing a successful resolution with patients and families after unanticipated adverse events and outcomes.
 Participants learn specific models to guide clinicians in their approach to the disclosure in various situations, for example, where the care was reasonable yet still resulted in an adverse event or outcome; and where there were sufficient problems in the care and the investigation concluded the harm should have been preventable.

 The faculty development course content for DUMO includes earning objectives for the DUMO workshop, plus objectives related to teaching the DUMO workshop.
-Five learning objectives relate to the content of DUMO.
+Six learning objectives relate to the content of DUMO.
 By the end of the program, participants will:

 - Practice the disclosure skills in a variety of clinical situations.